-Temperature is commonly used as the variable defining the deepest boundary of the deep biosphere in estimates of its size (Whitman et al., 1998; Parkes et al., 2000; Lipp et al., 2008; Heberling et al., 2010; Kallmeyer et al., 2012; Parkes et al., 2014).
+Temperature is commonly used as the variable that defines the bottom boundary of the deep biosphere in estimates of its size (Whitman et al., 1998; Parkes et al., 2000; Lipp et al., 2008; Heberling et al., 2010; Kallmeyer et al., 2012; Parkes et al., 2014).
 The currently known upper temperature limit of life for microorganisms inhabiting comparatively energy rich hydrothermal vent environments is at around 120°C (Blöchl et al., 1997; Kashefi and Lovley, 2003; Takai et al., 2008).
-However, studies of petroleum biodegradation in deeply buried basins suggest that sterilization takes place at formation temperatures between 80° and 90°C (Head et al., 2003; Wilhelms et al., 2001), and this finding might be more relevant for the energy-limited deep subseafloor biosphere.
+However, studies of petroleum biodegradation in deeply buried basins suggest that sterilization takes place between 80° and 90°C (Head et al., 2003; Wilhelms et al., 2001), and this finding might be more relevant to the energy-limited deep subseafloor biosphere.
 The lower temperature limit in subsurface settings relative to hydrothermal settings is possibly linked to the enhanced requirement of metabolic energy at elevated temperatures for the repair of degraded biomolecules (cf. Head et al., 2003; Hoehler and Jørgensen, 2013; Lever et al., 2015); the potential supply of metabolic energy is low in sedimentary settings that tend to be lean in electron acceptors and/or donors compared to hydrothermal vents, at which reduced fluids are mixed with oxygenated seawater.
 Experimental studies with surface sediment demonstrated a nonlinear effect of temperature on biogeochemistry and prokaryotes, with rapid changes occurring over small temperature intervals, and revealed that substrate addition and increase of metabolic energy result in stimulation of microbial activities at elevated temperatures (Roussel et al., 2015).
-The influence of temperature on microbial communities was one of the central questions during Integrated Ocean Drilling Program Expedition 331 at the Iheya North hydrothermal field in the Okinawa Trough, but this task was severely complicated by extremely high geothermal gradients of 0.6° - $7.0^{\circ}\text{C}/\text{m}$.
-Consequently, microbial life seemed to cease within a few tens of meters below the seafloor, and strongly condensed temperature zones prevented in-depth examination of critical depth intervals (Takai, Mottl, Nielsen, and the Expedition 331 Scientists, 2011; Yanagawa et al., 2014, 2016).
+The influence of temperature on microbial communities was one of the central questions during Integrated Ocean Drilling Program Expedition 331 at the Iheya North hydrothermal field in the Okinawa Trough, but this task was severely complicated by extremely high geothermal gradients.
+Consequently, microbial life seemed to cease within a few tens of meters below the seafloor, and the strongly condensed temperature zones prevented in-depth examination of critical depth intervals (Takai, Mottl, Nielsen, and the Expedition 331 Scientists, 2011; Yanagawa et al., 2014, 2016).

-Aiming to study the influence of temperature on the amount, activity, and taxonomic composition of deep subseafloor sedimentary biomass, IODP Expedition 370 revisited an already well-characterized geological setting with high heat flow: the Muroto Transect in the Nankai Trough off Japan.
+With the goal of studying the influence of temperature on the amount, activity, and taxonomic composition of deep subseafloor sedimentary communities, IODP Expedition 370 revisited an already well-characterized geological setting with relatively high heat flow: the Muroto Transect in the Nankai Trough off Japan.
 Expedition 370 established Site C0023 in the vicinity of Ocean Drilling Program (ODP) Sites 1173, 1174, and 808 (Moore et al., 1991; Moore, Taira, Klaus, et al., 2001) about 125 km offshore Kochi Prefecture, 180 km from Cape Muroto, Japan (Figure F1).
-In this area, heat flow is exceptionally high and results in temperatures of $\sim 110^{\circ}$ - 130°C at the sediment/basement interface (Moore et al., 1991; Moore and Saffer, 2001).
-This particular geological setting enables in-depth examination of the putative temperature-dependent biotic-abiotic transition zone with high temperature resolution: the increase of temperature with depth is still gradual enough for the establishment of distinct depth horizons with suitable conditions for psychrophilic (optimal growth temperature range $<20^{\circ}\text{C}$), mesophilic (20° - 43°C), thermophilic (43° - 80°C), and hyperthermophilic ($>80^{\circ}\text{C}$) microorganisms.
+In this area, the high heat flow results in temperatures of ~110°-130°C at the sediment/basement interface (Moore et al., 1991; Moore and Saffer, 2001).
+This particular geological setting enables in-depth examination of the putative temperature-dependent biotic-abiotic transition zone with high-temperature resolution: the increase of temperature with depth is still gradual enough for the establishment of distinct depth horizons with suitable conditions for psychrophilic (optimal growth temperature range <20°C), mesophilic (20°-43°C), thermophilic (43°-80°C), and hyperthermophilic (>80°C) microorganisms.